Tenza/configurations/CoreOS DevOps/CoreOS Installations.md

 #### Install CoreOS

 Before executing the install command, make sure the drive is actually in `/dev/sda` by executing the `fdisk -l`.
+The `-C` flag specifies the channel (it actually uses stable by default) and the `-c` flag with the path of the config file.

 <pre>
-coreos-install -d /dev/sda -C stable -c ~/cloud-config.yaml
+coreos-install -d /dev/sda -C stable -c /home/core/cloud-config.yaml
 </pre>

 ### CoreOS Production Cloud Installation